nitinkedia7/VC-Simulation/README.md

 [2] For Graph 3 will constant vehicle speed will work or the average speed should be varied.
 Discuss the implementation of how the vehicles will move, when LEAVE message will be generated.

+Gouping by application category.
+Suppose two RREQ's come simultaneously for an appiId without a VC.
+Then RSU will remove one of the requests or join them?

 # Bugs
 1. Sender itself is reading its packet in the next cycle.
 DONE
 ```